By Bruce Bowden

 Walker, Nott, Pragicevic Associates Limited, the firm representing the companies mentioned above, submitted the proposal and requests for planning amendments.
 We hope that we will see representatives from each of these five companies at the meeting tomorrow night.
 Then, they can experience first hand the anger and frustration created by this proposed desecration of a significant component of Port Hope’s heritage.

-Do you know why Mason Homes shelved what we understand was an architectural research report before its completion?
+- Do you know why Mason Homes shelved what we understand was an architectural research report before completion?

 Is it possible that the future use of the golf course could become housing as well if the Council doesn’t get in front of the process?

-We include links to three useful documents to help you prepare for tomorrow night’s meeting.
-Please click to download and review.
+We include links to three useful documents to help you prepare for tomorrow night’s meeting:

 Please wear green apparel for the meeting.
 A ‘sea of green’ may help us send a message to the proponents of the proposal.
 We hope the proponents will decide to do the right thing, not just the legally allowable, or most financially rewarding.
 The decision to remove these trees from our community is a moral one, not a legal one.